-"Estimate the probability of winning."
+Invite students to estimate the probability of winning.
 Allow students some thinking and discussion time in pairs before bringing them together to state their initial conjectures.

 Are there efficient systems for recording the different possible combinations?